Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 ```

 # Creating the movement logic Class:
-Now that we are done creating the data to be sent over, we can start writing the movement logic to control our cube.
+Now that we have created the data to be sent, we can start writing the movement logic to control our cube.
 Let's create a new class called "CubeMove."
 We will ensure it inherits the Prediction<T, T>.
 The first generic will be our input payload; the next will be the state.
 For example:

 ```cs